-of the foreclosure effect.
-CCCS may also take into account other factors such as the market structure and dynamics17, whether there is a large common pool of customers that tend to buy the individual products concerned together such that demand for the individual products will be significantly affected through any foreclosure strategies by the merged entity and whether such foreclosure strategies are lasting.

-- 7.29 In assessing the merged entity's ability to foreclose its competitors, CCCS may also consider whether there are effective and timely counter-strategies that the rival firms may deploy.
+- 7.27 In assessing whether a conglomerate merger results in foreclosure effects, CCCS will consider whether the merged entity would have the ability and incentive to foreclose its rivals and/or new entrants. - 7.28 In relation to the ability of the merged entity to foreclose its competitors, CCCS may consider whether the merged entity has a significant degree of market power (while not necessarily having a dominant position) in one of the markets concerned.
+CCCS may take into consideration whether at least one of the merging firms' products is viewed by many customers as particularly important, and there are few alternatives for that product (e.g. due to product differentiation or capacity constraints on the part of competitors), in order to assess the extent of the foreclosure effect.
+CCCS may also take into account other factors such as the market structure and dynamics17, whether there is a large common pool of customers that tend to buy the individual products concerned together such that demand for the individual products will be significantly affected through any foreclosure strategies by the merged entity and whether such foreclosure strategies are lasting. - 7.29 In assessing the merged entity's ability to foreclose its competitors, CCCS may also consider whether there are effective and timely counter-strategies that the rival firms may deploy.
 For example, a foreclosure strategy of bundling could be defeated by single-product companies combining their offers so as to make them more attractive to customers, or by another firm in the market purchasing the bundled products and profitably reselling them unbundled.
 Rivals may also price more aggressively to maintain market share, mitigating the effects of any foreclosure strategies. - 7.30 In relation to the incentive of the merged entity to foreclose its competitors, CCCS may consider the degree to which this foreclosure strategy is profitable.
-This may include the assessment of factors such as the relative value of the different products involved in the foreclosure strategy, the ownership structure of the merged entity which may affect the relative benefits to the different owners rising from such strategy, the types of strategies adopted on the market in the past or the content of internal strategic documents.
+This may include the assessment of factors such as the relative value of the different products involved in the foreclosure strategy, the ownership structure of the merged entity which may affect the relative benefits to the different owners arising from such a strategy, the types of strategies adopted on the market in the past or the content of internal strategic documents.